Upload Button Icon Add office photos

 How to prepare for Tracxn Senior Full Stack Developer interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at Tracxn.
-The most common topics and skills that interviewers at Tracxn expect are Full Stack, MongoDB, Javascript, Python and MySQL.
+The most common topics and skills that interviewers at Tracxn expect are Full Stack, MongoDB, Javascript, MySQL and Python.

 What are the top questions asked in Tracxn Senior Full Stack Developer interview?